grid5000/g5k-api/README.md

   testing purposes for example), by setting the HOST environment variable to another server (a Grid'5000 node for instance).

-  To release to stable API, you will need to set G5KPROD before running the task
+  To release to stable API, you will need to set PROD_REP Obefore running the task

 	$ REMOTE_USER=g5kadmin PROD_REPO=true cap release